open-science-promoters/RDM-promotion/contribute.md

 3. For advanced github users.
 You may fork the project or ask for write access to the admins.
 Then make changes, add inputs on your branch (you might use the blogdown::new_post_addin() function in Rstudio) and ask for a pull request.
 Keep in touch if you like to learn how to do that.

 ```
-To make an anonymous contribution, you have to take the google document path.
-You will need to log out of your google account first (or open a private wintow of your browser).
+To make an anonymous contribution, you have to copy the google document path.
+You will need to log out of your google account first (or open a private window on your browser).
 You may then add content anonymously (on the upper right part of the window, google should be asking you to login).

 ```